rankwe/MLStrokeproject/README.md

 # MLStrokeproject
-THis repository holds the machine learning model that detects stroke
+This repository holds the machine learning model that detects stroke